Over 5 million people have found meaning in Róisín's Jungian dream symbolism articles. She is grateful for every reader—yep, that means you!

 Did you know that in India red, not white, is the preferred color for blushing brides?
-The color a Western bride would cringe at wearing for her walk down the aisle is the go to color for Indian weddings.
+Most Western bride would cringe at wearing red an aisle walk, but it is the go to color for Indian weddings.

 The use of red as a bridal color illustrates the color's complexity.
 Not only does red have disparate cross cultural connotations, but it also has a plethora of meanings within a single one.